SeraphielSpark/citron/README.md

 Conclusion
-Citron UI Library provides a comprehensive set of modern, customizable components and utilities with built-in dark mode support.
+Vision UI Library provides a comprehensive set of modern, customizable components and utilities with built-in dark mode support.
 All components are modular, easy to use, and lightweight, making it ideal for rapid front-end development.